From Theory to Marketplace

 Kymeta unveils its next-generation products and services, the u8 and Kymeta Connect.
 The integration of these next-generation solutions, the Antenna, Terminal, and Kymeta Connect Service, support unparalleled global mobile satellite-cellular connectivity.

-Kymeta deploys hundreds of terminals to every continent except Antarctica across a wide range of verticals and use cases including first responders, government and land mobile.
-Kymeta also expands its partner network, with over 150 partners and counting signed by 2020.
+Kymeta deploys terminals to every continent except Antarctica across a wide range of verticals and use cases including first responders, government, and land mobile.
+Kymeta also expands its global strategic partners and counting signed by 2020.